altimmons/LangNotes/Linux.md

 workgroup = <your workgroup name here>

 That should be enough to share the folder.
 On your Windows device, when you browse the network, the folder should appear and you should be able to connect to it.

+## Low Level Technical

+### Signals

+Get them:

+`man 7 signal.` When in doubt, locate the exact man page and section using commands like

+`man -k signal | grep list`

+or

+`apropos signal | grep list`

+ Signal dispositions
+       Each signal has a current disposition, which determines how the process behaves when it is delivered the signal.

+       The entries in the "Action" column of the tables below specify the default disposition for each  signal, as follows:

+       Term   Default action is to terminate the process.

+       Ign    Default action is to ignore the signal.

+       Core   Default action is to terminate the process and dump core (see core(5)).

+       Stop   Default action is to stop the process.

+       Cont   Default action is to continue the process if it is currently stopped.

+   Sending a signal
+       The following system calls and library functions allow the caller to send a signal:

+       raise(3)        Sends a signal to the calling thread.

+       kill(2)         Sends a signal to a specified process, to all members of a specified process  group,  or to all processes on the system.

+       killpg(3)       Sends a signal to all of the members of a specified process group.

+       pthread_kill(3) Sends a signal to a specified POSIX thread in the same process as the caller.

+       tgkill(2)       Sends  a  signal  to  a specified thread within a specific process.
+(This is the system call used to implement pthread_kill(3).)

+       sigqueue(3)     Sends a real-time signal with accompanying data to a specified process.

+   Waiting for a signal to be caught
+       The following system calls suspend execution of the calling process or thread until a signal  is  caught (or an unhandled signal terminates the process):

+       pause(2)        Suspends execution until any signal is caught.

+       sigsuspend(2)   Temporarily  changes the signal mask (see below) and suspends execution until one of the unmasked signals is caught.

+Ctrl+C	The interrupt signal, sends SIGINT to the job running in the foreground.
+Ctrl+Y	The delayed suspend character.
+Causes a running process to be stopped when it attempts to read input from the terminal.
+Control is returned to the shell, the user can foreground, background or kill the process.
+Delayed suspend is only available on operating systems supporting this feature.
+Ctrl+Z	The suspend signal, sends a SIGTSTP to a running program, thus stopping it and returning control to the shell.